a-n-rose/a-n-rose.github.io/_posts/2018-11-05-updated-babyname-recommender.md

 Don't get any ideas; I'm not pregnant nor am I planning to be.
 This is just a really fun project that I built in the past (while I was pregnant).

-Back then I had the goal to understand frontend better.
+Back then I had the goal to understand frontend better, and I implemented a recommender with frontend in mind.
 I learned a lot but I'm happy to further explore this recommendation system in just the backend world.

 The repo and code can be viewed <a href="https://github.com/a-n-rose/recommendation-systems-python/tree/master/babyname_recommender">here</a>.